lucatacconi/crunz-ui/README.md

 Crunz-Ui natively uses Crunz libraries and functions to read and interpret the configured tasks.

-Then it presents tasks in a tabular and graphic display.
+Then it presents tasks in a tabular and graphical display.